Near-inertial waves enhance vertical transport at ocean fronts: Introduction

-Internal gravity waves (IGWs) also contribute significantly to the kinetic energy of the ocean.
-Partitioning the near-surface motions into balanced and wave components in high-resolution simulations within the MIT general circulation model \citep{torres2018partitioning,torres2019diagnosing,torres2022separating} shows that in certain regions and seasons, the energy levels associated with waves are comparable to or exceed those of geostrophically balanced motions at horizontal scales of 10 to 100~$km$ \citep{yang2023oceanic,thomas2023turbulent}.
-IGWs — with frequencies between $f$ and $N$ (the buoyancy frequency) — are dominated energetically by near-inertial waves (NIWs) as seen in the kinetic energy spectrum.
+In addition to currents, inertia-gravity waves (IGWs) contribute significantly to the kinetic energy of the ocean.
+Using high-resolution numerical simulations, \cite{torres2018partitioning,torres2019diagnosing,torres2022separating} show that in certain regions and seasons, the energy levels associated with waves are comparable to or exceed those of geostrophically balanced motions at horizontal scales of 10 to 100~$km$ \citep{yang2023oceanic,thomas2023turbulent}.
+IGWs, which have frequencies between the Coriolis frequency, $f$, and buoyancy frequency, $N$, are dominated energetically by near-inertial waves (NIWs) with frequencies close to $f$, as seen in the KE spectrum.
 NIWs are often excited by winds, typically during storms or hurricanes, when winds impart momentum to the upper ocean \citep{pollard1970generation,kundu1986two,d1995upper_a,d1995upper_b,d1995upper_c}.
-They play a key role in the transfer of energy from the ocean surface to deeper layers, thus contributing to the global energy budget and influencing large-scale circulation and mixing \citep{wunsch2004vertical,ferrari2009ocean}.\\
+They play a key role in transferring energy from the ocean surface to deeper layers, thereby contributing to the global energy budget and influencing large-scale circulation and mixing \citep{wunsch2004vertical,ferrari2009ocean}.

 IGWs can also cause vertical motion of $\mathcal{O}$(100 $m$ $day^{-1}$), but in the linear regime, the vertical excursions experienced by water parcels are reversible and do not lead to vertical transport when integrated over time.
 However, net transport can occur for properties that are modified over time scales comparable to the wave period.
-For instance, a fraction of the nutrients uplifted into the euphotic zone by IGWs may be consumed by phytoplankton on timescales $O(1)$~$day$, before the nutrient-rich isopycnals subside back to depth.
-Turbulent mixing also leads to irreversible transport through a variety of mechanisms, including wave breaking \citep{polton2005role} and shear-instabilities, which are modulated by ocean stratification \citep{muller1986nonlinear,polzin2008mesoscale,polzin2010mesoscale}.
-Nonlinear processes become especially important when wave amplitudes are large, leading to enhanced mixing through wave–wave interactions and breaking \citep{polzin2014finescale}. \\
+For instance, a fraction of the nutrients uplifted into the euphotic zone by IGWs may be consumed by phytoplankton on timescales $O(1$~$day$), before the nutrient-rich isopycnals subside back to depth.
+Turbulent mixing also leads to irreversible transport through a variety of mechanisms, including Stokes drift and wave breaking \citep{polton2005role} and shear-instabilities, which are modulated by ocean stratification \citep{muller1986nonlinear,polzin2008mesoscale,polzin2010mesoscale}.
+Nonlinear processes become especially important when wave amplitudes are large, leading to enhanced mixing through wave–wave interactions and breaking \citep{polzin2014finescale}.